 H. pylori, Effects & Symptoms

 This bacteria has a well developed system for motility, scavenging iron and restricting and modifying DNA transcription.
-Besides being significantly associated with 80% of stomach ulcers and 90% of duodenal ulcers, potentially leading to gastritis and stomach cancer, it has been implicated in peridontitis, high blood pressure, heart disease and metabolic syndrome.
+Besides being significantly associated with 80% of stomach ulcers and 90% of duodenal ulcers, potentially leading to gastritis and stomach cancer, it has been implicated in periodontitis, high blood pressure, heart disease and metabolic syndrome.
 It can effect absorption of iron, vitamin B12 and other nutrients.
-Many people can also have the H. pylori infection and experience no direct symptoms.

 - none at all